awsdocs/amazon-connect-admin-guide/doc_source/concepts-routing-profiles-priority.md

 |  Sales  |  1  |  0  |
 |  Support  |  1  |  30  |

-These agents will always get sales contacts first, but if a support contact ages past 30 seconds, they will also be presented with the support contact because they are the same priority\.
+These agents will always get sales contacts first, but if a sales contact ages past 30 seconds, they will also be presented with the support contact because they are the same priority\.

 Here's a more complicated example for a Support routing profile: